 Notable festival appearances include the Percussive Arts Society International Convention (PASIC), Northwest Percussion Festival, the Festival of New American Music in Sacramento, The Oregon Fringe Festival and numerous Day of Percussion events around the Pacific Northwest.
 His piece “Contactual Constellations”, an innovative graphic score with the notation printed directly onto drum heads, was premiered at PASIC in 2014.
 In 2016, the Oregon Fringe Festival commissioned the work “Ashland, Oregon”, a graphic score based on the geography of Ashland, Oregon.

 In 2007, Bryan graduated from Southern Oregon University, where while studying under Dr. Terry Longshore he earned Bachelor’s degrees in music performance and music education.
 Following that, he earned his Master’s degree in percussion performance while studying under Dr. Daniel Kennedy at California State University, Sacramento.

 Currently, Bryan serves as an adjunct faculty member at Southern Oregon University where he directs the SOU Raider Band, teaches percussion and a wide variety of general music courses spanning rock and roll, world music and hip hop.
-He is also an adjunct faculty member at Rogue Community College.
 Bryan is an educational artist for Remo Drumheads and Vic Firth sticks and mallets as well as a member of the Black Swamp Percussion Educator Network.

 Select compositions are available through APAKA Music LLC and Rebel Frog Music.